plandes/zotsite/README.md

 * Easily access your papers, site snapshots, notes from a navigation tree.
 * Provides metadata from collections and attachments (i.e. referenes etc).
 * Display PDF papers and website snapshot (the latter as framed).
-* Method to navigate to/view the paper/website snapshot directly.
+* Embed links to a specific collection, article, item, note etc.
+* Export only a portion of your collection with regular expressions using the collection name.
+* [BetterBibtex] integration.
 * Snazzy look and feel from the latest [Bootstrap] CSS/Javascript library.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->